davidkellis/able/able_language.md

 ## Structs

-// Note: need to define structs here.

-Struct type definitions define both a type and a constructor function of the same name as the type)
+Struct type definitions define both a type and a constructor function of the same name as the type.

 ### Definition with Positional Fields
 ```